decred/politeia/cms-instructions.md

-If you have any questions or concerns about the way CMS works, please reach out to the developers by submitting issues on [github](https://github.com/decred/politeia) or finding the Politeia channel that is bridged across our multiple chat platforms (matrix, slack, discord).
+If you have any questions or concerns about the way CMS works, please reach out to the developers by submitting issues on [github](https://github.com/decred/politeia) or finding the Politeia channel that is bridged across both Matrix and our Discord.

 ### How to become a user